MathisAudureau/MathisAudureau/README.md

 # 👋 Hey all !
 ・  Hey, my name is Mathis, I'm 14, I'm aprentic web developer (Front end)!
-In the future, I would like to study in development!
+I'm in first time, JavaScript developer (With discord.js) In the future, I would like to study in development!

 # 💻 My technologie